trevad2000/TrevasPortfolio/README.md

-# Please fill free to review and use the test plan templates in this archive
+# Please feel free to review and use the test plan templates in this archive.